Productboxpk/ProductBox-Flutter-Test/README.md

 ## Functional Requirements

 ### 1. Movie List
-- Fetch a list of movies using the provided API and display them in a scrollable list.
+- Fetch a list of movies using the provided API and display them in a scrollable list using this api /discover/movie?api_key={{apiKey}}.
 - Implement pagination to load more movies when the user scrolls to the bottom of the list.

 ### 2. Movie Details